-For example, participants are given a face (either a photo like the one below, or a video of someone presenting an emotional expression) and are asked to indicate the extent that the different emotions are displayed in the face.
+For example, participants are presented with an image of a face (either a photo or video of someone demonstrating an emotional expression) and asked to indicate the extent to which different emotions are displayed.

-An example would be patients rating the degree to which Fear, Joy, Disgust, or Surprise are expressed in the photo below.
+For example, participants might rate the degree to which fear, joy, disgust, or surprise are expressed in the photo below.

-Patients are presented with several emotional problems, which they are required to solve (Sanchez-Gomez & Breso, 2019).
-This is akin to how intelligence is tested.
+Participants are presented with and asked to solve several emotional problems (Sanchez-Gomez & Breso, 2019).
+This is akin to how IQ is tested.

 Identifying someone else’s emotions in a passage

 “My best friend’s father died this weekend.
 He had diabetes for a long time.
-As he got older, his health grew worst and worse.
+As he got older, his health grew worse and worse.
 I went to his funeral on Monday.
 Many of my friends from high school were also there because we wanted to be there for our friend and because we all knew and liked her father.
 It made me realize how lucky I am to have younger, healthy parents when I saw my friend standing there crying.
-Just watching her huge family come pouring into the synagogue also made me sad.”
-(Mayer & Geher, 1996, pp. 98).
+Just watching her huge family come pouring into the synagogue also made me sad” (Mayer & Geher, 1996, p.
+98).

 For example, the Bar-On Emotional Quotient Inventory (EQ-i; Bar-On, 1997) has five dimensions, and each dimension comprises different subscales:

-In total, patients answer 133 questions (or items), each measuring one or more of the five subscales.
+In total, participants answer 133 questions, each measuring one or more of the five subscales.
 For each item, participants are expected to evaluate the degree that each statement accurately describes them on a 5-point scale, where 1 = ‘not true of me’ and 5 = ‘true of me.’

 One criticism of self-report measures is that they can often be fake or untruthful.
 There are a number of explanations for this:

 Psychological concepts are measured in various ways.
 Some of the scales that we have looked at so far have used Likert scales, questionnaires, and puzzles.
-To help you understand the difference, I’ve listed them below.
-This list is not exhaustive; there are many other ways that we can collect data.
+Below is a rundown of some of the terminology used in psychological testing.
+This list is not exhaustive; there are many other ways to collect data.

-Researchers and clinicians administer questionnaires, which the participant or patient must answer.
+Researchers and clinicians administer questionnaires that the participant must complete.

-A scale – as a tool to collect data – quantifies an abstract concept.
-Therefore, an abstract concept like emotional intelligence is measured on a scale.
-Like a thermometer, also a scale, the difference in the scale measurement indicates a difference in intensity or the strength of the concept.
+As tools to collect data, scales quantify an abstract concept.
+The difference in the scale measurement indicates a difference in intensity or strength of the concept.

-The scale is the tool.
-For example, many of these emotional intelligence tools are scales that are measuring the intensity of that concept.
+Many emotional intelligence tools are scales that measure the intensity of that concept.

-A response scale is a type of question where individuals are making a response on a scale.
+A response scale is a type of question where individuals make a response on a scale.
 The range of the scale can vary.

 The premise of this scale is that emotions can be ranked from positive to negative and that each valence type (positive, negative) continues to generate emotions of that same valence.

-In order to move up the scale, away from the negative emotions and towards positive emotions, the patient is required to assess their emotions: Complex emotions and thoughts need to be broken down into their smaller, base components.
+In order to move up the scale, away from negative emotions and toward positive emotions, the person is required to assess their emotions.
+Complex emotions and thoughts need to be broken down into their smaller, base components.
 Here is an example:

 When Jeremy breaks down his feelings into their basic components, he realizes that he is feeling:

-At first glance, you might think that this seems like a sound way to measure emotional intelligence.
-However, although the Emotional Vibration Scale contains the word ‘scale’ in its name, it does not measure emotional intelligence on a psychological scale (as understood in psychometrics).
+Although the Emotional Vibration Scale contains the word ‘scale’ in its name, it does not measure emotional intelligence.

 One of the earliest attempts to measure emotional intelligence was made by Willoughby (1932).
-His interest was in ‘emotional maturity, which he describes as:
+His interest was in ‘emotional maturity,’ which he said:

-“Consists essentially in a loosening and slipping away of attitudes and interests which are tolerable in children, but fatal in adults.”
-(Willoughby, 1932, pp. 3).
+“Consists essentially in a loosening and slipping away of attitudes and interests which are tolerable in children, but fatal in adults” (Willoughby, 1932, p.
+3).

-Willoughby was a psychoanalyst (i.e., trained in the school of thought developed by Sigmund Freud), and much of his theory and writing is bedded within this field.
-He specifically recognized that measuring emotional maturity was a difficult task because the subject (i.e., the patient or the participant) would change their behavior if they knew they were being observed.
-For these reasons, he recommended that the subject was to be observed unknowingly.
+Willoughby was a psychoanalyst, and much of his theory and writing is steeped in this field.
+He specifically recognized that measuring emotional maturity was a difficult task because the subject would change their behavior if they knew they were being observed.
+For these reasons, he recommended that the subject be observed unknowingly.